sairaawahid/IELTS-Voluntary-Teaching/README.md

-# Welcome to the 7am-IELTS-Preparation-iCodeGuru
+# Welcome to the 7 am-IELTS-Preparation-iCodeGuru

 **Here, You'll Find:**

-**Tutorials:** Links to tutorials which can be utilized incase you want to see my teaching methodology
+**Tutorials:** Links to tutorials that can be utilized in case you want to see my teaching methodology

 **Roadmap:** [Click here](https://docs.google.com/document/d/1KuRUsrp1SDTLdA43-7bw3VnYlxsAxbG6rDmEQsEeuGI/edit?usp=sharing)

-**Beginner Friendly IELTS Lectures** This session is designed for absolute beginners helping them kicksatrt their IELTS journey.
-We will cover major concepts along with practical implementation of each module.
+**Beginner Friendly IELTS Lectures** This session is designed for absolute beginners, helping them kickstart their IELTS journey.
+We will cover major concepts along with the practical implementation of each module.

 **Join Our Community on [iCodeGuru](https://icode.guru/join/)**